The Finnish wind energy sector

 The success story of the wind energy sector is an impressive example.
 Even though Finnish commercial wind power is only a decade old, it has already surpassed all other forms of electricity generating in terms of cost-effectiveness.
 Despite the rapid development in recent years, there is still a huge growth potential both onshore and offshore.

 The majority of developments are onshore.
-During the first half of 2022, almost 800 MW of new capacity was installed, bringing the total installed capacity up to approximately 4 GW.
+During 2022, 2,430 MW of new capacity was installed, bringing the total installed capacity up to approximately 5.6 GW.

 The west coast of Finland and Lapland are perceived as ideal locations for wind power production.
 These are also the regions with the highest number of wind energy projects under planning and construction.
 The future trend is that the project development is expanding also to other areas.

 Project size and capacity have increased considerably within recent years.
-Wind farms with a capacity of 50 MW or more make up more than 40 percent of all operational projects.
-Out of the projects that came online in 2022, more than one third have a capacity of 100 MW or more.
-The average size of installed turbines in 2022 is around 5 MW, and upwards of 6 MW are quite standard for projects under development.
+Wind farms with a capacity of 50 MW or more make up roughly 40 percent of all operational projects commissioned in 2019-2022.
+Out of the projects that came online in 2022, more than a quarter have a capacity of 100 MW or more.
+The average size of installed turbines in 2022 is around 5.4 MW, and sizes upwards of 6 MW are quite standard for projects under development.

 The favourable market conditions have attracted a significant number of foreign developers and investors.
 International players own approximately half of the capacity currently installed.